 How the data flows in practice

-When a new session starts, the UserPromptSubmit hook compiles all learnings (global and project-scoped) into a short digest and injects it as a system-reminder.
+When a new session starts, the UserPromptSubmit hook compiles all learnings (global and project-scoped) into a short digest and injects it as a system message.
 It also writes a marker file with the pattern IDs that were injected – that’s how the system knows which rules were “active” during the session.

 During the session itself, the PostToolUse hook fires after every tool call, recording actions into a rolling 20-item window.
 Silent when normal.
 Signals when abnormal.
 No learning happens here – this is pure proprioception.